facebook/watchman/website/_docs/configuration.markdown

 If you observe problems with `kFSEventStreamEventFlagUserDropped` increasing the latency parameter will allow the system to batch more change notifications together and operate more efficiently.

+### fsevents_try_resync

+This is macOS specific.

+*Since 4.6.*

+Defaults to `false`.
+If set to `true`, if a watch receives a `kFSEventStreamEventFlagUserDropped` event, attempt to resync from the `fsevents` journal if it is available.
+The journal may not be available if one or more volumes are mounted read-only, if the administrator has purged the journal, or if the `fsevents` id numbers have rolled over.

+This resync operation is advantageous because it effectively allows rewinding and replaying the event stream from a known point in time and avoids the need to recrawl the entire watch.

+If this option is set to `false`, or if the journal is not available, the original strategy of recrawling the watched directory tree is used instead.

 ### idle_reap_age_seconds